 The City of uMhlathuze adopted an EPWP Policy Framework in May 2018.
 The policy framework was prepared in-house and draws its legal mandate from laws and regulations AS amended from time to time.
 (EPWP Policy Attached).
 Though the City of uMhlathuze has successfully implemented the Expanded Public Works Program (EPWP) since its introduction in 2010, The EPWP is in its Fourth phase which is implemented over the five-year period from the 2019/20 to 2023/24 financial years with the aim of creating 5 million work opportunities and 2.5 million Full time Equivalents (FTE) by the end of the period.
-The National Department of Public Works and Infrastructure have set targets for National, provincial departments and local government to assist in achieving this goal.
+Upon receiving the protocol agreement as a base document from the Department of Public Works and Infrastructure, the City will hasten the adoption and implementation of Phase 5 Policy Framework.